Sovereignty Is Of The Individual

 ✅ 7.
 Taxonomy Of Sovereignty

 Sovereignty isn’t a sliding scale of human worth.
+It may not be hierarchical, but it can be categorized.
 It’s a classification of how a rational being can exercise their natural rights at different stages or conditions of life.
-Every human being holds core rights by virtue of their nature.
+Humans holds core rights by virtue of their nature.
 What varies is their practical capacity to exercise certain liberties and responsibilities.

 ✅ 1.
 Sovereign Adults